Kamala Harris 2024 presidential campaign: Background

 On January 21, 2019, Harris announced that she would run for president in the 2020 election.
 At the time, Harris was a U.S. senator from California.
 In debates, Harris was criticized by opponents over her record as Attorney General of California, including her past positions on marijuana, cash bail, and parole reform and her alleged negligence in investigating police misconduct.
 Harris's campaign experienced stagnant polling and fundraising struggles in November 2019.
 She officially withdrew from the Democratic primaries in December 2019.
 On March 8, 2020, she endorsed Joe Biden for president.
 On August 11, 2020, Harris was chosen by Biden to be his running mate.
 After Biden and Harris won the general election, she became the first female vice president of the United States in 2021.

-Biden initially sought re-election in 2024 with Harris was expected to remain as his running mate.
-After the June 27, 2024 presidential debate against then-presumptive Republican nominee Donald Trump, concerns grew about then-presumptive Democratic nominee Biden's age and fitness to serve a second term.
+Biden initially sought re-election in 2024 with Harris, and she was expected to remain as his running mate.
+On March 12, 2024, Biden became the presumptive presidential nominee of the Democratic Party by securing a majority of the pledged delegates available during the 2024 Democratic Party presidential primaries.
+After the June 27, 2024 presidential debate against then-presumptive Republican nominee Donald Trump, concerns grew about then-presumptive Democratic presidential nominee Biden's age and fitness to serve a second term.
 Biden initially pushed back "aggressively" at the idea that he should drop out.
 On June 28, New York magazine wrote that while most Democrats did not want Harris to replace Biden, she would be the most likely choice if he were to end his campaign.
 At the time, Harris had higher approval ratings than other potential Democratic contenders for the 2028 presidential election.

 By July 3, senior Democrats were discussing Harris as a potential replacement on the presidential ballot if Biden withdrew his candidacy.
 Democrats' reactions to the possibility ranged from "acceptance to trepidation to resignation".
 Harris defended Biden, saying that the debate "wasn't his finest hour" but adding that "the outcome of this election cannot be determined by one day in June".
 Nonetheless, Harris's allies began to strategize about her pathway to the 2024 Democratic nomination in the event that Biden opted to exit the race.